 Quarterly Ridership Report

-ST Express buses had 6% more boardings in Q1 2014 compared to the same period in 2013.
-Average weekday boardings reached 58,659, a 7% increase compared to 2013.
+ST Express buses almost 7% more boardings in the second quarter compared with the same period of 2013.
+Average weekday boardings reached almost 62,000, a new quarterly record.
 No major service changes took place during the quarter.

 Documents in .pdf format require the free Adobe Acrobat Reader to view.